It's a lit-from-within summer.

 Monastic botanicals to fuel your natural glow.

-The herbs of the garden are full of virtue — they carry a good scent, and are good for medicine.
+The herbs of gardens, and the herbs watered by the rivers that flow from the East, are full of virtue — they carry a good scent, and are good for medicine.

 St. Hildegard of Bingen, Causae et Curae